DonovanWeber/language-suggester/README.md

 ## Description

-This Webpage shows my abilties with CSS and HTML by producing a portfolio blog of personal topics such as my background, hobbies, and general information about me.
-It also highlights a few of my projects that are in development with Epicodus
+This webpage is a programming language suggester that helps beginner coders or people intereseted in coding decide which language to start with.
+The webpage asks a series questions and based on the results provides a language you should start with.

 ## Setup/Installation Requirements

-* Clone my project-portfolio repository from Github
+* Clone my language-suggester repository from Github
 * Go to the first level of the directory
-* Open portfolio-project/index.html
+* Open language-suggester/index.html

 ## Known Bugs